LIKE MOST GOOD STORIES, OURS STARTED WITH A RUN.

 It was a chilly, summer night in the Sawatch range of Colorado in the summer of 2015.
-I was sitting around a small camp fire after a long training run.
-I remember looking up into the night sky, seeing the smoke from the fire mingle with the star-filled expanse.
+I was sitting around a small campfire after a long training run.
+I remember looking up into the night sky, seeing the smoke from the fire mingle with the star-filled expanse of the Arkansas River Valley .
 I could just make out the looming skyline of the continental divide, and the low hum of the winds played counterpoint to the faint burble of a small stream.

 It was one of those perfect nights, one of the many that I'd be lucky enough to experience in this range.
 This was the first place in Colorado I'd ever come, back when I was 11.
 The broad and soaring peaks here always seemed to have a special pull, drawing me back year after year.

-I'd wanted to start my own race for a while, but after the years of running ultra-marathons and 100 mile trail races, I knew that the best races come out of the land.
+I'd wanted to start my own race for a while, but after the years of running ultra marathons, I knew that the best races come out of the land.
 After almost two decades of coming to the Sawatch, I finally felt like I knew it well enough to create something.
 I looked at maps for a long time that night, piecing together features I loved, trying to find a 100 mile course for a truly spectacular long distance race in Colorado.

 Over the following year, I'd pull maps out or pour over Google Earth.
+I’d head out for runs, checking out trails and verifying mileages and vert counts.
 A course began to take shape, and meetings with permitting agencies, non profits, other runners, even potential sponsors began to happen.
 I lost count of the number of hours I spent and beers I drank with friends getting their advice on things.

 The creation process was always guided by a strong belief that how you get somewhere is just as important as getting there.
-We wanted to create a race that was true to the spirit of ultra running that had been formed by long distance races like Hardrock, Wasatch, Western States, the Bear, San Juan Solstice and others.
+We wanted to create a race that was true to the spirit of ultra running, that was in the same vein as Hardrock, Wasatch, Western States, the Bear, San Juan Solstice and others.
 We wanted our race to emulate the values and standards that these races had set, and then we wanted to add to and strengthen them.

 No, what we're about is seeing people dig deep.
 We're about humility and giving back.
 We're about big mountains and good dirt, green basins and fast streams.
 We're about good people and memories of a lifetime.